3335comp/katacoda-scenarios/S1 autocommit Commit Rollback/step2.md

  `show tables;`{{execute}}

  Insert show orgin info inside

  `INSERT INTO tester VALUES (10, 'Alice');`{{execute}}

  `SELECT * FROM tester;`{{execute}}

  After finsihed the information setup, we will process the ROLLBACK funactions:
- First, we will using COMMIT
- Create a save log here.
+ First, we will using COMMIT to create a save log here.

  `COMMIT;`{{execute}}

  `SET autocommit=0;`{{execute}}

  Assume some people change the info inside

  `INSERT INTO tester VALUES (10, 'Bob');`{{execute}}

  `DELETE FROM tester WHERE name = 'Alice';`{{execute}}